P1kachu/ProgrammingLearning/README.md

 - OCaml correction is half finished only.
 - Update Swift correction so that it matches the latest version of the Language (see [Notes](README.md#notes)).
-- C# and C++ are missing some exercices from part 2 (exercices added after the correction's latest update).
+- C# and C++ are missing some exercises from part 2 (exercices added after the correction's latest update).